in28minutes/in28minutes.github.io/_posts/2019-10-07-spring-boot-vue-crud-full-stack-with-maven.md

 An important thing to note

 - @CrossOrigin(origins = { "http://localhost:3000", "http://localhost:4200", "http://localhost:8081" }) - Allow requests from specific origins
 - We will use 3000 to run React, and 8081 to run Vue JS apps, and we use 4200 to run Angular apps.
-Hence we are allowing requests from both ports.
+Hence we are allowing requests from all ports.

 If you refresh the page again, you would see the response from server printed in the console.